sebbekarlsson/python-vs-javascript/README.md

 > Javascript API: 28K
 > Python API: 12K

-## The challange
+## The challenge
-> The challange is to build a JSON API, the API should do the following:
+> The challenge is to build a JSON API, the API should do the following:

 * Have an endpoint to register users
 * Have an endpoint to fuzzy search users by their username